-Punta Gnifetti m.
-4554 is the lower one amongst the four summits of Monte Rosa, after Punta Dufour, Punta Nordend and Punta Zumstein.
-Punta Gnifetti is usually climbed along the normal route - an interesting and very attended itinerary – running on the Western side and involving an easy and varied ascent along the Lys Glacier and the upper part of Grenzgletscher.
+Amongst the four main summits of Monte Rosa group, Punta Gnifetti 4554 m is the lower one, after Punta Dufour, Punta Nordend and Punta Zumstein.
+Punta Gnifetti is usually climbed along the Normal Route - an interesting and very attended itinerary – running on the Western side of the mountain and involving an easy and varied ascent on the gently angled Lys Glacier, then on the Grenzgletscher in its upper part.

-On the contrary Punta Gnifetti shows in its Southern side a high and quite wild face, overlooking the Valsesia.
-A great ridge facing East is rising on the right hand side of this magnificent rocky wall, starting from Signal Col and separating the basin of Alagna (Valsesia) in the SE side from the basin of Macugnaga (Valle Anzasca) in the NE one.
+On the contrary Punta Gnifetti shows in its Southern side a high, steep and wild face, overlooking the Valsesia.
+A great ridge facing East is rising on the right hand side of this magnificent rocky wall, starting from Colle Signal; it separates the basin of Alagna (Valsesia) on the South-East side from the basin of Macugnaga (Valle Anzasca) on the North-East one.

-One of the most attended middle grading routes in the entire Monte Rosa Group is Cresta Signal, running on this ridge, which can be approached from Alagna Valsesia by a long itinerary inside a wild and spectacular environment.
+On this fine ridge facing East it runs one of the most attended middle grading routes in the entire Monte Rosa Group: the Cresta Signal, a great classic mixed course.
+It can be approached from Alagna Valsesia by a long itinerary inside a wild and spectacular environment.

 First winter ascent: Ottavio Festa and Adolfo Vecchietti 1948